Paytm: Acquisitions

-In 2013, Paytm acquired Plustxt for under $2 million; the platform allowed fast text messaging in Indian languages.
+In 2013, PayTM acquired Plustxt for under $2 million; the platform allowed fast text messaging in Indian languages.

 In 2016, it acquired Delhi-based consumer behaviour prediction platform Shifu and local services startup Near.in.
-In July 2017, it acquired a majority stake in online ticketing and events platform Insider.in, from event management company Only Much Louder (OML).
+In July-2017, it acquired a majority stake in online ticketing and events platform Insider.in, from event management company Only Much Louder (OML).
 In 2017, it acquired restaurant deals platform Little and hyperlocal e-commerce company nearbuy.com in 2017, and merged the two companies.

-Paytm acquired the startup Cube26 in January 2018.
-In May 2018, Paytm acquired movie ticket booking platform TicketNew from Alibaba Group for around $40 million.
+PayTM acquired the startup Cube26 in January-2018.
+In May-2018, PayTM acquired movie ticket booking platform TicketNew for around $40 million.
 It acquired the hotel booking platform NightStay in 2019.

-In October 2021, Paytm acquired digital lending company CreditMate.
+In October-2021, PayTM acquired digital lending company CreditMate.

 Other investments

-Paytm invested $5 million in auto-rickshaw aggregator and hyperlocal delivery firm Jugnoo in 2015.
+PayTM invested $5 million in auto-rickshaw aggregator and hyperlocal delivery firm Jugnoo in 2015.
 In 2016, it invested in logistics startups LogiNext and XpressBees.
-In April 2017, Paytm invested in healthcare artificial intelligence (AI) startup QorQL.
+In April-2017, PayTM invested in healthcare artificial intelligence (AI) startup QorQL.
 It also invested in mobile loyalty program and analytics startup MobiQuest.

 International expansion

 Japan

-Paytm established a joint venture with SoftBank and Yahoo!
+PayTM established a joint venture with SoftBank and Yahoo!
 Japan, called PayPay Corporation, to offer services in the Japanese market.
-Paytm launched the PayPay app, a QR-based payment settlement service, in Japan on 22 October 2018.
+PayTM launched the PayPay app, a QR-based payment settlement service, in Japan on 22-October-2018.

 Canada

-Paytm Labs Inc. was established in Toronto, Ontario in 2014 as a research and development division.
+PayTM Labs Inc. was established in Toronto, Ontario in 2014 as a research and development division.
 It recently launched a fraud risk management platform called Pi for fintechs and digital marketplaces where transaction value is high.